sunck1/BGDB/README.md

 ## Training Example

-Run the following command to train BGDB-DeepLabV3+ on Cityscapes:
+Run the following command to train BGDB-DeepLabV3+ on Voc:

 ```bash
 python main.py \